Breadcrumb

 M.S.
 Candidacy Status

-The advancement to candidacy is an intermediate step towards a graduate degree.
-For MS students, this step occurs after they completed a certain number of course requirements and their focus shifts towards satisfying their chosen capstone experience requirement: a comprehensive examination, a project, or a thesis.
+The advancement to candidacy is an intermediate step toward a graduate degree.
+For MS students, this step occurs after they complete a certain number of course requirements, and their focus shifts towards satisfying their chosen capstone experience requirement: a comprehensive examination, a project, or a thesis.
 Students need to submit a petition to advance to candidacy no later than in the first week of the quarter in which their degree is expected to be awarded.
-Deadlines for submission are published each quarter in the Schedule of Classes and in the annual Graduate Division Calendar.
+The deadline for submission is published on the Graduate Division website under Master's Advancement and Graduation Forms.
 If the application is not received by the deadline date, the degree may be deferred until the following quarter.

 The minimum academic residency in the University of California is three quarters, two of which must be spent at the Riverside campus.
-Registration in at least 4 units of 100 or 200 level coursework and CS 287 is necessary for each quarter of academic residence.
+Registration in at least 4 units of 100 or 200 level coursework is necessary for each quarter of academic residence.

 Duplication of Higher Degree (Second MS)

-Permission to work for a second MS degree may be approved when there is little relation in content between the two degrees.
-Duplication of a MS degree in a single field is not permitted.
+Permission to pursue a second MS degree may be approved if there is minimal overlap in content between the two degrees.
+Duplication of an MS degree within the same field is not permitted.

 Proceeding Toward the CS PhD Degree